Approximate Newton policy gradient algorithms: Introduction

-Regularization, a strategy that considers the modified objective function with an additional penalty term on the policy, is another crucial component in the development of PG type methods.
+Regularization, a strategy that considers the modified objective function with an additional penalty term on the policy, is another crucial component in the development of PG-type methods.
 Intuitively, regularization is able to encourage exploration in the policy iteration process and thus avoid local minima.
 It is also suggested \cite{ahmed2019understanding} that regularization makes the optimization landscape smoother and thus enables possibly faster convergence.
-Linear convergence result is then established for regularized PG and NPG methods \cite{agarwal2020optimality, mei2020global, cen2020fast}.
+Linear convergence results are then established for regularized PG and NPG methods \cite{agarwal2020optimality, mei2020global, cen2020fast}.
 In these relatively earlier works \cite{agarwal2020optimality, mei2020global, cen2020fast}, the regularization usually takes the form of (negative) entropy or relative entropy.
 In the more recent work \cite{lan2021policy} and \cite{zhan2021policy} that follow the MD type methods, the regularization is extended to general convex functions with the resulting Bregman divergences different from the KL-divergence and linear convergence is guaranteed as well.

-However, most of these algorithms are of either sublinear or linear convergence except the entropy regularized NPG with full step length (which is a special case of the quasi-Newton method we propose), and even the linear convergence rate $O(e^{-cT})$ can be slow since $c$ can be close to zero.
-This motivates us to invent the quasi-Newton policy gradient method to be introduced in \cref{sec:Newton}.
+However, most of these algorithms are of either sublinear or linear convergence except the entropy regularized NPG with full step length (which is a special case of the approximate Newton method we propose), and even the linear convergence rate $O(e^{-cT})$ can be slow since $c$ can be close to zero.
+This motivates us to invent the approximate Newton policy gradient method to be introduced in \cref{sec:Newton}.